dreamportdev/Osdev-Notes/98_Drivers/Timers.md

 Other than setting the initial count, we also have to set up the timer LVT entry.
 There's a few fields here, but we're mostly interested in the following:

-- Bits 7:0: this is interrupt vector the timer will trigger when it expires.
+- *Bits 7:0*: this is interrupt vector the timer will trigger when it expires.
 It will only trigger that vector on the core the LAPIC is attached to.
-- Bit 16: Acts as a mask bit, if set the timer won't generate an interrupt when expiring.
+- *Bit 16*: Acts as a mask bit, if set the timer won't generate an interrupt when expiring.
-- Bits 18:17: The mode field.
-Set this to 0b00 for one-shot operation, and 0b01 for periodic.
+- *Bits 18:17*: The mode field.
+Set this to *0b00* for one-shot operation, and *0b01* for periodic.

 The intel and AMD manuals contain the full description if you want to explore the other functionality offered.